Keranik/COI-Extended/README.md

   - Instantly Unload/Repair main Battleship
   - Finish current navigation for Battleship instantly
   - Reveal/Scan/Visit/Defeat all locations as four separate options.
-  - Add any amount of any product you want to your shipyard.
+  - Add any amount of any product you want to your shipyard (with fallback to storage if incompatible).
+  - Train multiplier capacity (adjusts wagon capacity and station throughput).
+  - Instant delete storages (automatically clears contents on deconstruction).

 - **Vehicle Prototype Editor**:
   - Customize vehicle Prototypes to make your own custom vehicles!
   - Save/Load custom prototypes on and from vehicles to repeat a desired design!
+  - Editable Acceleration and Braking Distance fields with tooltips.

 ### Tweaks Mod